AlessandroAlleAlex/RentalManager/README.md

 ## Getting Started
 **Step 1:**

 Please make sure you have the environment to run flutter via your terminal or IDE such as(Andriod Studio).
-For the environment installation， please see details [here](https://flutter.dev/docs/get-started/install).
+For the environment installation, please see details [here](https://flutter.dev/docs/get-started/install).

 **Step 2:**